Solomon Goldstein: Life

 Goldstein was born in Shumen, a city in the eastern part of the Principality of Bulgaria, to a Jewish family.
 He was a member of the Bulgarian Social Democratic Workers' Party (Narrow Socialists) from 1906 to 1913.
 In 1913 he left Bulgaria for France, where he joined the French Section of the Workers' International.
 While working in the Renault factories, Goldstein became acquainted with Bolshevism.
 In 1915 he left France for Zurich, Switzerland, where he met and befriended Vladimir Lenin, the future leader of the October Revolution of 1917.
 During his stay in Switzerland, he was among the chief participants in the establishment of the Swiss Communist Party.

-After spending some time in Moscow from 1918 on, from May 1919 to February 1920 he served as the representative of the Bolshevik Party in Bulgaria.
-In this capacity he criticized the perceived "passivity" of the Bulgarian communists under Dimitar Blagoev, and supported the efforts of some extreme-left factions to force the Bulgarian party to action through acts of terrorism such as the assassination of the former Interior Minister Mihail Takev in January 1920.
+After spending some time in Moscow from 1918 on, from May 1919 to February 1920, he served as the representative of the Bolshevik Party in Bulgaria.
+In this capacity, he criticized the perceived "passivity" of the Bulgarian communists under Dimitar Blagoev.
+He supported the efforts of some extreme-left factions to force the Bulgarian party to action through acts of terrorism, such as the assassination of the former Interior Minister Mihail Takev in January 1920.
 While in Bulgaria, Goldstein was also active as a journalist in left-wing print media.
-In a brochure which he signed as "Slavi Zidarov", Goldstein was critical of the Bulgarian Communist Party's inability to turn the 1918 soldier rebellion at Radomir into a nationwide communist revolution.
+In a brochure which he signed as "Slavi Zidarov," Goldstein was critical of the Bulgarian Communist Party's inability to turn the 1918 soldier rebellion at Radomir into a nationwide communist revolution.